solo-io/supergloo/docs/content/setup/cluster_registration/enterprise_cluster_registration.md

 {{< /tab >}}
 {{< /tabs >}}

-If both the above commands left you with a `$RELAY_ADDRESS` value that is empty or incomplete, make sure the `enterprise-networking` service is available to clients outside the cluster, perhaps through a NodePort or ingress solution, and find the address before continuing.
+If the above commands left you with a `$RELAY_ADDRESS` value that is empty or incomplete, make sure the `enterprise-networking` service is available to clients outside the cluster, perhaps through a NodePort or ingress solution, and find the address before continuing.